-These posts contain affiliate links you can use to purchase books and other items.
-If you buy books and other items using these links, I will receive a small commission from the sale.
-This will not cost you extra money.Genres: Fiction, Holiday, Juvenile, Non-fiction
+These posts contain affiliate links (pictures &/ words) you can use to purchase some of these products that I think are wonderful.
+If you buy products using these links, I will receive a small commission from the sale at no additional charge to you.
+All my posts are my honest opinions.Genres: Fiction, Holiday, Juvenile, Non-fiction

 (12)Twelve Terrific Children’s Books for Thanksgiving

 1) One Little, Two Little, Three Little Pilgrims